Skip to main navigation Skip to search Skip to main content

 Research areas

-Carsten Dirksen is a Danish endocrinologist and chief physician at Department of Pulmonary Diseases and Endocrinology at Copenhagen University Hospital – Hvidovre.
-He is founder of the hospital’s clinic for Obesity and Nutrition that is the largest public center for bariatric surgery in eastern Denmark and also offers specialised non-surgical obesity management.
+Carsten Dirksen is a Danish endocrinologist and Chief Physician at Department of Endocrinology at Copenhagen University Hospital – Hvidovre.
+He leads the Endocrine Research Unit and is co‑founder of the Obesity and Nutrition Unit, the largest public clinic for the management of complex and severe obesity in eastern Denmark, offering both bariatric surgery and specialised non‑surgical obesity care.

-Carsten Dirksen is also a clinical research associate professor at Department of Clinical Medicine at the University of Copenhagen with more than 15 years of experience in clinical research within the fields of obesity, metabolism, and diabetes including several important papers on the mechanisms behind the efficacy of bariatric surgery.
-He is a key member of the CAG SHIFT that joins clinical and academic researchers in the Capital Region of Denmark to provide sustainable health improvements following obesity treatment.
+He is Associate Professor at the Department of Clinical Medicine, University of Copenhagen, with more than 15 years of clinical research experience in obesity, metabolism, and diabetes.
+He is a key member of the CAG SHIFT, a cross‑disciplinary collaboration uniting clinical and academic researchers in the Capital Region of Denmark to improve long-term health outcomes after obesity treatment.
+He also serves as President for the Danish Association for the Study of Obesity (DASO).

-Carsten Dirksen is currently the chief investigator of the Lighthouse Consortium on Obesity Management (LightCOM), which is a strategic international research consortium that includes research groups from Denmark and the United Kingdom and is supported by the Novo Nordisk Foundation.
-The aim of the LightCOM project is to develop and test novel obesity management programmes in a series of clinical trials.
+Carsten Dirksen is the Chief Investigator of the Lighthouse Consortium on Obesity Management (LightCOM), a strategic international research consortium involving research groups from Denmark and the United Kingdom and supported by the Novo Nordisk Foundation.
+LightCOM aims to develop and test novel obesity management programmes in a series of clinical trials.

 Main research areas